 Jump to Leadership Profile

 In May 2014, Provost Robert Lieberman appointed Beverly Wendland, PhD, as interim dean of the Krieger School of Arts and Sciences.
+On February 12, 2015, Johns Hopkins University President Ronald J. Daniels announced that the executive committee of the board of trustees had approved his recommendation that Dr. Wendland be appointed the new James B. Knapp Dean of the Krieger School.

 A Johns Hopkins faculty member since 1998, Dr. Wendland has a strong knowledge of the Krieger School and its operations.
 She became chair of the Department of Biology in 2009, leading faculty, staff, and students during a period of renewal.
 She also holds a joint appointment in the Department of Biophysics.